70 Comments

 Expand full comment

-Sep 3Liked by Rachel Kramer Bussel, Rob Hart, Open Secrets
+Sep 3Liked by Rachel Kramer Bussel, Open Secrets, Rob Hart

 Dear Rob -- SO PROUD OF YOU, MAN!
 Thanks for talking about the way things actually work (and don't) in publishing and Hollywood, especially now that publishing is basically Hollywood, Jr. Sometimes it works, sometimes it doesn't, but writing from love is the only things that matters.